jez9999/gittutorial/DELETEBRANCH.md

 	doprune = remote prune origin
 ```

-Note that while this will automatically prune *tracking* branches, you'll have to manually delete any local *non-tracking* branches you've setup to mirror the remote branch.
+Note that while this will automatically prune *tracking* branches when you run `git doprune`, you'll have to manually delete any local *non-tracking* branches you've setup to mirror the remote branch.
 For example:

 ```
 $ git branch